 - Be sure to shift the transmission into neutral before starting the engine. - Never ride with the sidestand down. - 4.
-Turn the starter (choke) on and completely close the throttle. - 5.
-Start the engine by pushing the start switch. - 6.
+Turn the starter (choke) on and completely close the throttle.
+(See page 4-8.) - 5.
+Start the engine by pushing the start switch or by pushing the kickstarter lever down. - 6.
 When the engine is warm, turn the starter (choke) off.